opencor/opencor.github.io/user/_sources/plugins/editing/cellmlTextView.rst.txt

    var my_variable: my_unit {...};

-Additional information can be provided within curly brackets: an initial value, a public interface and/or a private interface.
+Additional information can be provided within curly brackets: an initial value, a public interface, and/or a private interface.
 For example, to initialise ``my_variable`` to :math:`3` and set its public and private interfaces to ``in`` and ``out``, respectively, we would use:

 .. code-block:: cellmlText